Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 - `conda install -c conda-forge pandas-plink`
 *Note: installing pandas-plink will take some time, but make sure to click `y` in order to proceed with the download.

-*Note: if the script is unable to find the pandas plink module event after you installed it, please double check that the python environment being used is the one provided from anaconda
+*Note: if the script is unable to find the pandas plink module even after you installed it, please double check that the python environment being used is the one provided from anaconda

 # Clone the repository locally
 In your terminal, run the following: